 STV is widely used by many charities, professional societies and Parliaments.

 The ISQua Board decided to use a third-party election to ensure that there is full integrity in the nomination and voting process.

 The third-party system allows Members to vote at any time between 1st September 2020 and 6th October 2020.
 This will boost participation of ISQua Members in the Board elections.

 The tallying of voting is carried out independently.

 CIVICA has adopted the ISO27001 Standard as the basis for its security controls, these controls are comprehensive and are designed to protect the infrastructure and data of systems in use by CIVICA and its customers.

 The controls cover a wide range of policies, processes and procedures based on best practice for the security of IT infrastructure and systems.

 Access to data is strictly controlled on a -rule-based system and several technologies are used to support this.

-ERS has internal & BSI audits (for compliance with ISO27001).
-ERS is regularly audited by its customers to ensure physical and logical access to data is of a high standard.
+CIVICA has internal & BSI audits (for compliance with ISO27001).
+CIVICA is regularly audited by its customers to ensure physical and logical access to data is of a high standard.